U.S. tariffs: A rollercoaster ride for global trade

 With China separated from the BRICS nations, they receive 8.5% of exports, meaning Canada, China, and the EU make up more than half of the shipments exported from the United States in 2024.

 2025 has been a year of unprecedented tariffs on imports to the United States, which resulted in tariffs on goods from the United States as well.
-While the tariffs levied under the IEEPA are possibly going to be reversed, the tariffs levied by other nations as a result remain and their future is uncertain at this time.
-Global trade tensions continue to rise as the Trump Administration strives to make new trade deals that are more favorable for the United States.
+While the tariffs levied under the IEEPA may be reversed, the tariffs imposed by other nations remain and their future is uncertain at this time.
+Global trade tensions continue to rise as the Trump Administration strives to make new trade deals more favorable for the United States.

 Impacts from recent tariffs